guchinoma/guchinoma.github.io/_posts/2017-12-17-Parsing_with_LIEF.md

 <br>**Introduction**

 As I am now working on malware analysis using machine learning in my study group, I have opportunities of playing with PE malware.
-For extracting all assembly code of the malware itself, I will use brand-new binary paring platform called [LIEF](https://github.com/lief-project/LIEF).
+For extracting all assembly code of the malware itself, I will use brand-new binary parsing/modifying/constructing platform called [LIEF](https://github.com/lief-project/LIEF).

 <br>**Goal**